A Guide to ArcGIS Desktop

 STANDARD (ARCEDITOR): With ArcEditor, you get all of the state-of-the-art tools in ArcView.
 But ArcEditor adds extra editing capabilities and multi-user editing abilities.

 ADVANCED (ArcInfo): ArcInfo is the highest licensed product in ArcGIS.
 It gives you the complete list of tools readily available at your fingertips.
 For example, you get advanced feature manipulation, processing, and high-end cartography tools.

 ARCGIS ADMINISTRATOR: ArcGIS Administrator is the license administrator where you can specify your license types (basic, standard, and advanced – concurrent or single use)

 Map Exchange Document (MXD)

-When you open ArcMap and save a map, it’s saved as a map document with a MXD extension.
-When you reopen the MXD, all the data, display window and everything will be exactly the same as it was.
+When you open ArcMap and save a map, it’s saved as a map document with an MXD extension.
+When you reopen the MXD, all the data, display window, and everything will be the same as it was.